victoroxbr/BET3D/README.md

 The new objectives are:
 * Add roof edges in the modelisation
-* Animate the appearance of the buildings
+* Animate the appearance/disappearance of the buildings in 3D mode
 * Differenciate the animation of the building and the roof

 ## Development